U.S. Route 45 in Illinois

 U.S. Route 45 (US 45) in the state of Illinois is a major north–south U.S. Highway that runs from the Brookport Bridge over the Ohio River at Brookport north through rural sections of eastern Illinois and then through the suburbs of Chicago to the Wisconsin state line east of Antioch.
 This is a distance of 428.99 mi.
 US 45 is the longest numbered route in Illinois.

 Route description

+Southern Illinois

+The route crosses the Ohio River over the Brookport Bridge, and then curves to the west to travel through downtown Metropolis.
+It continues northwest to Vienna, after which it turns to the northeast.

 Champaign/Urbana

 US 45 serves as the western boundary of the University of Illinois at Urbana–Champaign campus.
 Entering downtown Champaign as Neil Street, US 45 then goes east on Springfield Avenue, running concurrently with US 150.
 Farther east of downtown Champaign, it again serves as a boundary for the campus.
 Following Wright Street, US 45 then moves east on University Avenue, forming the northern border of the University.
 This path continues to Cunningham Avenue in Urbana.
 US 45 then turns onto Cunningham Avenue northward towards Chicago.